Hi, I’m Sarah.

 My first job ever was at Disney World in Florida and my last was as a police officer in London.
 That sums me up really; Buzz Lightyear and Horatio Cain all rolled into one.

 If you want a job title for me, call me a teenologist (I made that up, by the way).
 I often get asked what that means and my answer depends on where I am, in what context, how I’m feeling, what shoes I am wearing and what I had to eat that morning.
-But in essence I study, spend time with, engage and translate 10-25 year olds.
+But in essence I study, spend time with, engage and translate 10-25 year olds, mostly girls.
 (Those are the new teen years).
-I am also often called an author, speaker, youth expert and on the odd occasion a dragon slayer.
+I am also often called an author, speaker, Gen Z expert, empowerment or confidence coach and on the odd occasion a TV star.

 I am devoted to young people and helping them, as well as helping those that work with, educate , parent or market to them see young people differently.
 The old paradigms and thinking about raising well-adjusted adults has changed, this generation is like no other and to create original thinkers and extraordinary humans, we need to re-imagine all we are doing.
 My job is to say, “Iceberg ahead!”
 Your job is to listen (or not; the choice is always yours).
 I see myself as their champion and my job is to inspire, empower and start different conversations.